top of page

 A skilled multi-instrumentalist and award-winning composer and performer, Vee’s latest works sit somewhere between indie folk and ambient dream pop.

-Vee's latest full-length is a live album, recorded at iconic hometown venue, Lizottes Newcastle in early 2023 with a 6-piece band.
-This is the follow-up to Vee's recent singles Jackknife (February 2023) and The Pilot (November 2022).
+Vee's latest full-length record is a live album, recorded at the historic Lizottes Newcastle in early 2023 with a 6-piece band.
+This was the follow-up to stand-alone singles Jackknife (February 2023) and The Pilot (November 2022).

-Vee's 2019 sophomore solo album Same Skin was regarded as her most musically mature work to date, a clear departure from the folk meanderings of her 2013 debut, Fits & Starts, but a fitting progression from the digital only singles Ten Years (2016), and Red Desert Heart (2018), the former gaining Top 20 chart positions on iTunes and Triple J Unearthed, and the latter recorded as a result of Vee taking out the Studios 301 All Access Competition.
+Vee's 2019 sophomore solo album Same Skin saw Vee reach new musical maturity, a clear departure from the folk meanderings of her 2013 debut, Fits & Starts, but a fitting progression from singles Ten Years (2016), and Red Desert Heart (2018).
+The former achieved Top 20 chart positions on iTunes and Triple J Unearthed, and the latter was recorded as a result of Vee winning the Studios 301 All Access Competition.

 More than a year in the making, Same Skin featured rich, dark-magic vocals weaving through a haunting folktronica landscape.
 Vee’s signature nocturnal delivery took centre stage, floating over a blissful mélange of acoustic and electronic instrumentation, while Vee explored themes of belonging and becoming.

-A fully independent artist, Vee completed the album via a successful crowdfunding campaign, her fans effectively acting as her record label.
+A fully independent artist, Vee completed her first two albums via successful crowdfunding campaigns, her fans effectively acting as her record label.

 Same Skin gained steady praise, with Triple J’s Dave Ruby Howe calling it “impressively full-bodied folk”, and prominent Australian nu-folk blog Timber and Steel called it “a sumptuous piece of acoustic pop”.
 Vee completed a nine-date East Coast tour in late 2019 with a new live outfit and was set to extend touring well into 2020.

-With all live show plans postponed and juggling motherhood, post-graduate study and volunteer work as a Board Member for music and mental health charity, Listen Up Music, Vee was adamant about finding time to be creative, scheduling weekly songwriting sessions and experimenting with self-production.
+With all live show plans postponed and juggling motherhood, postgraduate study, and volunteer work as the Chair of the Board for the music and mental health charity Listen Up Music, Vee was adamant about finding time to be creative, scheduling weekly songwriting sessions, and experimenting with self-production.

 Amy Vee 2019 Photography by Tajette O'Halloran